-TREASURES OPENS ONE HOUR AFTER THE MUSEUM OPENS TO THE PUBLIC
+TREASURES OPENS ONE HOUR AFTER THE MUSEUM OPENS

-Beautiful gift-wrapping is available for all gift-giving occasions.
+Beautiful gift-wrapping is available upon request.

 (Museum admission is not required to visit Treasures.)

 By General Order 99 of 1914, Navy Secretary Josephus Daniels abolished the consumption of alcohol aboard U.S. naval vessels.
 That decree made coffee the strongest drink on board, so sailors thereafter are said to have demanded their "cup of Joe."